Self-Supervised Generative-Contrastive Learning of Multi-Modal Euclidean Input for 3D Shape Latent Representations: A Dynamic Switching Approach: Related Work

-\textbf{Learning on 3D shapes with Euclidean data: } For supervised tasks, VoxNet\cite{Maturana2015VoxNetA3} is the pioneer to use 3D convolutional network to learn features from volumetric data for recognition.
+\textbf{Learning on 3D shapes with Euclidean data: } For supervised tasks, VoxNet\cite{Maturana2015VoxNetA3} is the pioneer in using 3D convolutional network to learn features from volumetric data for recognition.
 Its subsequent work of multi-level 3D CNN \cite{Ghadai2019MultiLevel3C} learns multi-scale spatial features by considering multiple resolutions of the voxel input.
 Qi et al. \cite{Qi2016VolumetricAM} propose to use multi-resolution filtering in 3D for multi-view CNNs, as well as using subvolume supervision for auxiliary training.
 FusionNet \cite{Hegde2016FusionNet3O} fuses three networks together: two VoxNets\cite{Maturana2015VoxNetA3} and one MVCNN\cite{Su2015MultiviewCN}.
 The three networks fuse at the score layers where a linear combination of scores is taken before the classification prediction.
+A more recent work of Simple3D-Former \cite{Wang2022CanWS} uses all image, voxel, and point cloud data as the input and co-trains the framework with multi-tasks in a supervised manner.

-For self-supervised tasks, ShapeNet \cite{Wu20153DSA} uses a reverse VoxNet to reconstruct 3D volumetric shapes from latent representations which are learned from depth maps.
+For self-supervised tasks, ShapeNet \cite{Wu20153DSA} uses a reverse VoxNet to reconstruct 3D volumetric shapes from latent representations that are learned from depth maps.
 The T-L network \cite{Girdhar2016LearningAP} combines a 3D autoencoder with an image regressor to encode a unified vector representation given a 2D image.
 Autoencoders have also been widely use for 3D shape retrieval in other papers \cite{Xie2015DeepshapeDL, Zhu2014DeepLR}.
 Its variant, VAE, has been used in a similar way for 3D shape learning \cite{Brock2016GenerativeAD}.
 View information from images has also been widely investigated for 3D shape reconstruction.
 Choy et al. \cite{Choy20163DR2N2AU} proposed a framework named 3D-R2N2 to reconstruct 3D shapes from multi-view images by leveraging the power of recurrent neural networks \cite{Hochreiter1997LongSM}. \cite{Rezende2016UnsupervisedLO} also uses a recurrent-based approach, but taking depth images as input.
 Some other methods use view information as auxiliary constraints \cite{Tulsiani2018MultiviewCA, Yan2016PerspectiveTN, Gwak2017WeaklyS3}.
 Method uses GAN for 3D volumetric shape generation has been proposed in \cite{Wu2016LearningAP}.
-Some other latest works \cite{Muralikrishnan2019ShapeUA, Klokov2019ProbabilisticRN} have also used multi-modal input data for joint end-to-end training, but they did not use a switching scheme.
+Some other latest works \cite{Muralikrishnan2019ShapeUA, Klokov2019ProbabilisticRN} have also used multi-modal input data for joint end-to-end training, but they did not use a switching approach for dynamic training.